carmelo0x99/carmelo0x99.github.io/_posts/2020-03-13-docker_swarm_KVM.md

 }
 ```

 A container is automatically built by means of Docker Hub's [automated builds](https://docs.docker.com/docker-hub/builds/) feature.
-The code is stored on [GitHub: carmeloc/GoWeb](https://github.com/carmeloc/GoWeb) while the contain er can be pulled from [Docker Hub: ccarmelo/goweb](https://hub.docker.com/repository/docker/ccarmelo/goweb).
+The code is stored on [GitHub: carmeloc/GoWeb](https://github.com/carmeloc/GoWeb) while the container can be pulled from [Docker Hub: ccarmelo/goweb](https://hub.docker.com/repository/docker/ccarmelo/goweb).

 Now to the juiciest part, running the app through Docker Swarm.
 ```